News

 For Hunter Education classes, please see Hunter Education Course Schedule and for the Hunter Educator Workshops schedule please see Hunter Educator Instructor.

-Game Commission to meet virtually Jan.
-15
+Game Commission to meet April 11

-New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@state.nm.us FOR IMMEDIATE RELEASE, Jan.
-9, 2020: Game Commission to meet virtually Jan.
-15 SANTA FE – The New Mexico State Game Commission will meet virtually Friday, Jan.
-15, at 9 a.m.
-The full agenda and other information will be available on the Department of Game and Fish website before the meeting.
-If you are interested in participating and providing comments, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
-More information, including how to join the meeting by phone, is available on the Department’s website.
-The New Mexico State Game Commission meeting will also be available to view via a live webcast on the Department’s website.
-Webcast participants can listen to the meeting using a desktop computer or mobile devices such as smartphones and tablets. [...]
+New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@dgf.nm.gov FOR IMMEDIATE RELEASE, APRIL 1, 2022: Game Commission to meet April 11 SANTA FE – The New Mexico State Game Commission will meet at 9 a.m., Monday, April 11 in Santa Fe.
+The full agenda, location, attendee information and general information is available on the Department of Game and Fish website.
+If you are interested in participating and providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
+More information, including how to join the meeting by phone, will be available on the Department’s website.
+In addition, there will be a live webcast on the Department’s website.
+Webcast participants can listen to the meeting using a desktop computer or mobile devices such as smartphones and tablets.
+If [...]

 News Releases for 2021